drahmel/jedit_central/README.md

 # Objective

 jEdit is a fantastic program editor that -- to this day -- is competitive with more modern editors such as VS Code, sublime, etc. Unfortunately, many engineers think jEdit is only for Java.
 Far from it!
-In fact, I rarely code in Java anymore, but I use jEdit daily for developing in Python, Solidity, Bash, Swift, React Native, PHP, Javascript, etc.
+In fact, I rarely code in Java anymore, but I use jEdit daily for developing in `Python`, `Solidity`, `Bash`, `Swift`, `React Native`, `PHP`, `Javascript`, etc.*

 Finding update-to-date resources is becoming more difficult (including new versions of plugins that aren't pushed to the repos) as other editors gain popularity.
 In this fork, I'll attempt to try and collect today many of modes, plugins, resources, and builds so people who want to use/modify/contribute to jEdit can do so easily.
 So please fork and add pull requests!
 We'll merge everything together.